 - silicone spatula

 - ½ cup cornstarch

 - 2 ½ tablespoons unflavored gelatin 3 packets

 - Line baking pan with parchment paper.

 - Sprinkle half of cornstarch mixture into lined pan until bottom of pan is covered.

-- Put gelatin and first cup of apple cider in the bowl of a stand mixer and set aside.
+- Put gelatin and half of apple cider in the bowl of a stand mixer and set aside.

-- Combine the second cup of apple cider, sugar, and corn syrup in a saucepan.
+- Combine the other half of the apple cider, sugar, and corn syrup in a saucepan.

 - Cover and heat for about 5 minutes.